itamarc/action-itemplate-ghpages/README.md

 For example, if you have a template file called "index.tmpl.html", the resulting file will have the name "index.html".
 Otherwise, the name is not changed.

+### Themes

-This project have some **templates sets** that can be used.
+This project have some pre-build **themes** that can be used.
-To use them, in the `templates_folder` input, you put only the name of the templates set you want to use enclosed by ":".
+To use them, in the `templates_folder` input, you put only the name of the theme you want to use enclosed by ":".

-For example: to use the 'light' templates set, you need to set:
+For example: to use the 'light' theme, you need to set:

     templates_folder: ':light:'

+Available themes are:
+- `:reference:`
+- `:light:`
+- `:dark:`

+Tip: if you want to use a custom template, you can copy the theme you want to use and modify it.

 The templates can use any of the keys in the next sections.